filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 ### Checking and temporally disabling deals

-Before stopping the miner, you may check the state of your deals to make sure the miner is not receiving data or retrieving data for a client:
+Before stopping the miner, check the state of your deals to make sure the miner is not receiving data or retrieving data for a client:

 ```bash
 lotus-miner storage-deals list